 If you can find a better homeowners insurance policy that lowers your premiums and improves your coverage, then changing your provider is a great idea.
 Ditto if you’re tired of complaints about poor customer service, lack of discounts for safety features, or insufficient coverage in general.

 The good news is that parting ways with your home insurance company is quick and easy—and you can basically do it at any time.
-Just follow the 6 steps below to switch or change your current homeowners insurance with minimum stress.
+Just follow the seven steps below to switch or change your current homeowners insurance with minimum stress.

 Step 1: Do your homework